dotkernel/light-documentation/docs/book/v1/how-tos/bundle-static-modules.md

 npm run build
 ```

-Initially, Vite is configured to delete and rebuild the contents of these folders from the `public` folder':
+Initially, Vite is configured to delete and rebuild the contents of these folders from the `public` folder:

 - css
 - fonts